 Will my family member in prison be vaccinated against COVID 19?

 Vaccines to prevent the spread of COVID 19 are being offered to those in prison.
-Information about how the vaccination programme is being rolled out in Scottish Prisons is included in the SPS Pandemic Plan available on their website.
+Information about how the vaccination programme is being rolled out in Scottish Prisons as well as testing for COVID 19 is available here.
 The regime for vaccinating prisoners is in line with the roll out of the vaccination for the general population to clinically vulnerable groups and then by age group.
 The vaccination programme in prisons is being managed by local NHS Health Boards and not by the SPS.

 What should I do if I am worried about the health and/or welfare of someone in prison?